lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 <!-- At the time, I was working as a <a href="https://lunchbag.dev">freelance software engineer</a> and Justin was about to quit his full-time job to transition into freelancing as well.
 This would mark the culmination of a plan we had set in motion a few months prior– we knew that if we were going to be living abroad for a considerable amount of time, we had to plan our income streams around that and the best solution was for us both to be working temporary contracts remotely. -->

 We knew that leaving a familiar place for such a long time would force us to wrap up everything we had going on currently.
-Ideally, when we arrive to our new home, we would start with an largely empty calendar to focus on whatever we want.
+Ideally, when we arrive to our new home, we would start with a mostly free calendar to focus on whatever we want.

-<span class="highlight">So, that "whatever we want" for me ended up being an app that I have been wanting to develop for almost a year now.</span>
+<span class="highlight">So, that "whatever we want" for me ended up being an app that I have been thinking of developing for a while now.</span>

 This is the story of my journey in creating this app from scratch and how it fit in with other commitments such as freelancing, living/traveling abroad, learning Japanese, and hosting our visiting friends and family.